Brabham

 What is the weighted average housing cost based on tenure mix in the suburb of Brabham?

-Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,806.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,806.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,928/month, and renters paying $1,602/month.

 How affordable is housing in the suburb of Brabham relative to local incomes?